hara1999/notes/README.md

 ### Disadvantages:
 1. **Weaker Consistency:** Often trades off strong consistency for performance and availability.
 2. **Less Mature Ecosystem:** Fewer standardized tools and practices compared to SQL.

+---

+# What is CAP Theorem?

+The CAP theorem (also known as Brewer's theorem) is a principle in distributed systems that states it is impossible for a distributed system to simultaneously provide all three of the following guarantees:

+1. **Consistency (C):**
+    * Every read receives the most recent write or an error.
+2. **Availability (A):**
+    * Every request (read or write) receives a response, regardless of whether it is successful or fails.
+3. **Partition Tolerance (P):**
+    * The system continues to operate despite network partitions (communication breakdowns between nodes).

+## Key Insight
+The CAP theorem states that in the presence of a network partition, a distributed system can achieve at most **two out of the three guarantees**:

+- **Consistency and Availability (CA):**
+    * The system is consistent and available as long as there is no network partition.
+- **Consistency and Partition Tolerance (CP):**
+    * The system sacrifices availability to maintain consistency during network partitions.
+- **Availability and Partition Tolerance (AP):**
+    * The system remains available but may return inconsistent results during network partitions.

+## Implications
+Distributed systems need to prioritize **two of the three properties** based on the application's requirements and trade-offs.\

+## Real-World Considerations

+### **Eventual Consistency**
+- Many systems adopt a relaxed form of consistency, known as **eventual consistency**, to balance the CAP trade-offs.
+- For example, in **AP systems**, data may become consistent eventually once partitions are resolved.

+### **Network Partitions**
+- Network partitions are relatively common in large-scale distributed systems, making **partition tolerance** a practical necessity.
+- This often forces a trade-off between **consistency** and **availability**.

+## Conclusion
+Understanding the CAP theorem helps in designing distributed systems tailored to specific use cases, depending on whether **consistency**, **availability**, or **tolerance to network failures** is more critical.